 Age Discrimination Attorneys at Broslavsky & Weinman, LLP

-The attorneys at Broslavsky & Weinman, LLP advocate on behalf of employees in Los Angeles and San Bernardino who have faced employment discrimination, including individuals who have suffered discrimination in the workplace due to age.
-Whether you have been denied a position as a result of your age, are facing reduced opportunities in the workplace, or have been let go from your job, you can discuss your potential case with our attorneys.
+The Los Angeles age discrimination attorney at Broslavsky & Weinman, LLP advocate on behalf of employees in Los Angeles and San Bernardino who have faced employment discrimination, including individuals who have suffered discrimination in the workplace due to age.
+Whether you have been denied a position as a result of your age, are facing reduced opportunities in the workplace, or have been let go from your job, you can discuss your potential case with our Los Angeles discrimination attorneys.

 We invite you to call our office to schedule a free preliminary consultation.
 You can contact the legal team at Broslavsky & Weinman, LLP by calling (310) 575-2550.